By: Vanessa M.

 In order to fully manage and represent your business on Google, you'll need to verify it.

-Due to challenges of receiving the postcard in Africa, we will be using another method to verify your Google business profile.
+Due to the challenges of receiving the postcard in Africa, we will be using another method to verify your Google business profile.

 Set Up Google My Business Account - 3 Verify By Postcard